Resource ● Last updated 29 April 2024 ● 7 min read

 This is a resource for trans and gender diverse young people and their families in South Australia.

-This fact sheet answers some common questions trans and gender diverse young people, and their families, have about changing their name.
+This resource answers some common questions trans and gender diverse young people, and their families, have about changing their name.

 It includes: